linode/docs/docs/guides/databases/mysql/install-mysql/index.md

 ### CentOS/RHEL and Fedora (YUM Repository)

 1. Download the release package for your distribution.
-Currently, all compatible distributions are combined into a single release package.

         curl -OL [file-url]